Do You Need a Passport to Cruise?

 A closed-loop cruise is a sailing that starts and ends in the same homeport.
 Most sailings from North America, except repositioning cruises or Panama Canal crossings, are closed-loop.

 Even though your cruise will visit a foreign port (because it’s required to), passports likely won’t be required to go ashore if the voyage meets the closed-loop requirements.
-Most cruise ports require you to carry a photo ID to verify the name on the ship card matches.

-Even if your cruise is closed-loop, meaning it starts and ends at the same U.S. port, bring your passport.
 In an emergency, the ship may need to dock at a foreign port, requiring clearance through immigration.

 How To Cruise Without a Passport

-Norwegian Sun Cruise Ship
+Norwegian Sun (Photo courtesy of Norwegian Cruise Line)

-Most people’s official state I.D. would be their driver’s license, state ID card, or learner’s permit.
+Most people’s official state ID would be their driver’s license, state ID card, or learner’s permit.

 For the birth certificate, it’s important to stress that it must be an original or certified copy of the birth certificate, which has the raised seal branded into it.
-If you arrive at the terminal with a photocopy, you will not be permitted to sail.

 Some Ports May Still Require a Passport to Cruise